 There are two types of commonly abused prescription stimulants, Amphetamine (Adderall) and Methylphenidate (Ritalin).
 These are used to medically treat people with ADHD, Narcolepsy and depression.
 Stimulant addiction and dependence are a high risk with prescription stimulant abuse.
 According to the National Survey on Drug Use and Health, an estimated 6.4 percent of college students between the ages of 18 and 22 have used Adderall.

 The Raleigh House in Denver, Colorado, is a holistic rehabilitation center.
 We focus on comfort, physical activity and well-being to help our clients get healthy.
-We offer many amenities that you cannot find at other addiction treatment centers.
+We offer many amenities that you cannot find at other rehab facilities.
 With our high staff-to-client ratio and frequent therapy sessions, clients of The Raleigh House receive more than traditional care.

 When the body becomes dependent on a substance, it is normal to experience ongoing symptoms after no longer using.
 These symptoms may last for a short or even extended period of time.
 The Raleigh House is here to help you through the symptoms you may experience throughout treatment.
 Clients may experience difficulty sleeping, headaches, aggressive behavior, paranoid thoughts, possible hallucinations and nervousness.
 If you begin experiencing these symptoms, talk to your clinical team.
 The Raleigh House staff will make sure you are safe and comfortable.